mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/09/container-scanning.md

 # Automated scanning

-Automated scanning scans new images when they're uploaded, and it's really easy to enable that feature:
+Automated scanning scans new images when they're uploaded, and it's really easy to enable it:
 ```
 gcloud services enable containerscanning.googleapis.com
 ```